-Education: A Master’s degree in educational administration, academic/career counseling, educational leadership, or a related field is required.
+Education: A Master’s degree in educational administration, academic/career counseling, educational leadership, psychology, student affairs, or a related field is required.

 Experience: At least two years of experience in educational program management, personnel management, and fiscal management are required.
 Experience working with TRIO programs, student support services, or other programs focused on low-income, first generation, or academically disadvantaged students is preferred.
 Prior experience working with students from diverse backgrounds is preferred.

 Skills: Effective verbal and written communication skills are required.
 Supervisory skills are required.
 Computer skills including database management, word processing, and spreadsheet applications are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Familiarity with statistical software packages is desired.

 Other: A valid Missouri driver’s license is required.
 The ability to work evenings and weekends as required.